 Travelling in Manila is like a complete package filled with shops, museums, parks, theatres, galleries, churches and a nightlife lasting till dawn.
 Let’s see a few things you should check out that give you a chance to explore the culture and main attractions of the city.

-Intramuros, the Spanish Old Town, is an interesting place to walk and explore.
+Intramuros, the Spanish Old Town, is an interesting place to explore.
 It is also known as the Walled City.
 Being on an Asian land, the architecture in Manila makes it hard to believe that you have such Spanish influence around you.
 Explore the 64 hectare stone citadel before 10 am so that the temperature is still bearable for you and then head on towards the nearby restaurants for a quick bite of breakfast with the famous hot chocolate.

 San Agustin is a Roman Catholic Church, constructed by Spanish in the 16th century.
 If you have a thing for architecture, you are going to love this place.
 The interior is remarkable and makes you feel as if you are stepping back in time as if you are in a different era.